-Miami Beach Tennis Management LLC agrees to provide to the City of Miami Beach, no later than the 10th day of each month, a clear, comprehensive month-end reporting will include Financial Statements reflecting gross revenue in detail as a result of transactions for all goods and services provided at the tennis complex,
+Miami Beach Tennis Management LLC agrees to provide to the City of Miami Beach, no later than the 10th day of each month, a clear, comprehensive month-end reporting will include Financial Statements reflecting gross revenue in detail as a result of transactions for all goods and services provided at the tennis complex.

-In addition to monthly gross revenue reporting Miami Beach Fennis Management LLC will submit to the City an analysis detailing quantity of play under various categories such as, but limited to: After-School programs, summer camps, league play, tournament participation, day or evening play and clinic participation.
+In addition to monthly gross revenue reporting Miami Beach Tennis Management LLC will submit to the City an analysis detailing quantity of play under various categories such as, but limited to: After-School programs, summer camps, league play, tournament participation, day or evening play and clinic participation.
 Such reporting will include historical data for analysis.
 Incorporated within the monthly reporting submission will be a work plan to address Quality Improvement goals as outlined in the QC/QA management plan.

 On a yearly basis Management will provide to the City of Miami Beach a detailed annual report with an established work plan and goals for the upcoming calendar year.
-The priority of Mlami Beach Tennis Management LLC is to bring resurgence to the Miami Beach Tennis Centers.
+The priority of Miami Beach Tennis Management LLC is to bring resurgence to the Miami Beach Tennis Centers.
 The overall growth and development of the tennis program within the community is a top priority.
 Utilizing and maintaining the Centers in a manner which promotes the USTA while enhancing services the City of Miami Beach provides for its residence and guests.

-Pro environmental preservation, MBTM is: iully committed to GMB guidelines on chemicals, ecycling, onergy, et.at, It will continuously analyze ways to intriove the shvironmental programs and efficiencies.
+Pro environmenta preservation, MBTM is fully committed to GMB guidelines on chemicals recycling, energy, et.al.
+It wili continuousiy analyze ways to improve its ehvironmental programs. and efficiencies